TempeHS/2027CT_myCipherForge_Leon.L/README.md

 # 🔐 CipherForge

-**A custom 5-layer encryption algorithm** built as part of Year 9 Digital Technologies.
+**A 5-phase encryption algorithm built from scratch in Python.

 ## About